Korepi/Korepi/README.md

 ---
 ## ⚠ Disclaimer
-- Use as your own risk.
+- Use at your own risk.
 - **Do not spread info about you using some third-party software**, and you shall be good.
 You've been warned.

 ---